 16. Provision of Kitchen Waste Storage Cupboard

 Waste storage facility must be provided in each unit/dwelling to enable source separation of recyclable material from residual garbage.
-Each unit/dwelling must have a waste storage cupboard provided in the kitchen with at least 2 removable indoor bins with a minimum capacity of 15 litres each.
+Each unit/dwelling must have a waste storage cupboard provided in the kitchen with at least 2 removable indoor bins with a minimum combined capacity of 30 litres.
 The bins provided should allow convenient transportation of waste from the kitchen to the main household bins or waste disposal point.
 The Principal Certifying Authority must visually confirm in person, or receive photographic evidence validating this requirement, prior to the issue of any Occupation Certificate.

 4. The amendment to Condition 18 as follows: